FarmerAbdulAlim/learn-react-by-building-50-projects/README.md

 ### [Back to Top](#50-react-projects-for-beginners-from-easy-to-hard)

-# 07. Counter and Hover using Higher Order Components(HOC)
+# 07. Counter and Hover using HOC
 ### Difficulty: Medium (4/10)
 ### You Will Learn
 - React Higher Order Components (HOC).